 200 Park Avenue, New York, NY 10166-0193 USA

-Josh A. Krevitt, a partner in the New York and Palo Alto offices of Gibson, Dunn & Crutcher, is Co-Chair of Gibson Dunn’s Intellectual Property Practice—one of the premier IP practices in the country—and is a member of Gibson Dunn’s Executive Committee.
-Mr. Krevitt focuses on intellectual property litigation, chiefly patent litigation, as well as complex commercial litigation.
+Josh Krevitt is widely recognized as one of the leading IP trial lawyers and litigators in the country.
+A partner in the New York and Palo Alto offices, Mr. Krevitt is Co-Chair of Gibson Dunn’s Intellectual Property Practice—one of the premier IP practices in the country—and is a member of Gibson Dunn’s Executive Committee.
+Mr. Krevitt focuses on intellectual property litigation, chiefly patent litigation and trade secret litigation, as well as complex commercial litigation.

-Mr. Krevitt has successfully represented some of the leading technology companies in the world in some of their most important and challenging intellectual property matters.
-He has represented companies such as AT&T, Sharp, EMC, Novo Nordisk, Microsoft, RealNetworks, Viacom, Cablevision, Thomson, Helio, Amazon.com, Napster, Ricoh, MobiTV, Red Hat, Novell and Square in intellectual property litigation matters.
+Mr. Krevitt has successfully represented some of the leading technology companies in the world in some of their most important and challenging intellectual property and trade secret matters.
+He has represented companies such as AT&T, T-Mobile, Sharp, Dell, EMC, Novo Nordisk, Microsoft, RealNetworks, Viacom, Cablevision, Peloton, Kokusai Electric, Amazon, Fitbit, Napster, Ricoh, MobiTV, Red Hat, Novell and Square in intellectual property litigation matters.

 Before joining Gibson Dunn, Mr. Krevitt was a partner in the New York and Silicon Valley offices of Weil, Gotshal & Manges.
 His move to Gibson Dunn was described by The American Lawyer as one of the “Star Lateral Moves” in 2006.